-Woman tested for Ebola in ScotlandAugust 15th, 2014 in Diseases, Conditions, Syndromes /
+Woman tested for Ebola in ScotlandAugust 15, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 A woman who fell ill at an immigration facility centre in Scotland is being tested for the Ebola virus, health officials said Friday.